seppzer0/zero_kernel/docs/FLASHING.md

 - install KernelSU Manager app, open it and verify that the `Superuser` tab works properly (should show the `Shell` item);
 - install NetHunter and NetHunter Terminal apps, but do not open them yet;
 - open KernelSU Manager app, grant SU permissions to both NetHunter and NetHunter Terminal apps via `Superuser` tab;
-- in NetHunter Terminal app open `AndroidSu` shell, navigate through your storage and launch the `nhpatch.sh`;
-- open the NetHunter app;
-- when seeing the Busybox-related error, ignore it and re-open the app;
+- open the NetHunter app (if seeing a Busybox-related error, press "OK" and re-open the app);
 - navigate to the `Kali Chroot Manager` submenu and install the chroot (if you downloaded it beforehand, use the "restore" option);
 - in NetHunter Terminal app open `Kali` shell (if it opens properly, then congratulations, you have a working Kali NetHunter on your device).

+#### For x_kernel-based kernel + ParanoidAndroid users

+This is a small side-note for using x_kernel-based build with ParanoidAndroid ROM.
+When booting into OS, you will see a message that `There is an internal problem with this device.
+Please call manufacturer.`.
+This warning is essentially similar to the unlocked bootloader message and is completely harmless.
+Press "OK" and proceed.